Insurance adjuster time management and scheduling tips

 I like to put each claimant into a “bucket” (i.e. a classification of how they need to be scheduled).
 Here are some of the buckets I use:

-a) “Anytime” Bucket – these claimants are cool with the inspection happening anytime; they’re not insisting you rush right over, the loss is typically minor and they are easy to work with regarding access and availability.
+These claimants are cool with the inspection happening anytime; they’re not insisting you rush right over, the loss is typically minor and they are easy to work with regarding access and availability.
 In a perfect world, everyone would be an “anytime” – it would make scheduling a snap!
 These folks are great “filler”, and we’ll look at what this means in the “strategize” post.
 There are a number of reasons why someone could fall into this bucket, including:

-• they work from home
+• They work from home

-• they work just down the street, and will drive to meet you with five minutes notice
+• They work just down the street, and will drive to meet you with five minutes’ notice

-• total loss – in situations like Katrina, sometimes the structure is completely gone; all that’s left is a slab.
-Access may be difficult to the area, but access to the house is typically not an issue!
+• Total loss – In situations like Katrina, sometimes the structure is completely gone; all that’s left is a slab.
+Access may be difficult to the area, but access to the house is typically not an issue.

-b) “Urgent and/or Troublesome” Bucket – we looked at these folks in the last post; they either have a truly urgent need or they need to be expedited or they’ll cause you problems.
+We looked at these folks in the last post; they either have a truly urgent need or they need to be expedited or they’ll cause you problems.
 These folks are focal points in the prioritizing and strategizing phase.
 More on this soon.

-d) “Can’t be Reached” Bucket – sometimes the contact phone numbers given just don’t reach the insured, and reverse address lookups and calls to agents just don’t work.
+Sometimes, the contact phone numbers given just don’t reach the insured, and reverse address lookups and calls to agents just don’t work.
 When this is the case, I try to get by to the physical address when I’m in the vicinity so I can either try to make contact then and there or leave my contact info.
 These folks need to be part of the overall strategy.

 You might find other buckets, but these are my basics pre-claim buckets (post-claim buckets include “inspected/not-written”, “waiting on someone”, “revisions needed”, etc. – more on that later)

 Once everyone is in their proper bucket, you can start to get the big picture; the “claim landscape” starts to come into view.
-In my next post we’ll look at prioritization and strategizing to handle the maximum number of claims with the minimum amount of driving and down-time.
+In my next post, we’ll look at prioritization and strategizing to handle the maximum number of claims with the minimum amount of driving and downtime.
 Stay tuned!

 Thanks,